yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-string-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Liczba znaków w bieżącym obiekcie String.
+Liczba znaków w bieżącym `String` obiektu.

 ### <a name="remarks"></a>Uwagi